jakelane137/AmpGenKit/lessons/03-Fitting/Fitting.md

 the command

-`Generator --nEvents 1000000 --EventType "D0 K0S0 pi- pi+ --Output flat.root --Seed $RANDOM flat.opt"`
+`Generator --nEvents 1000000 --EventType "D0 K0S0 pi- pi+" --Output flat.root --Seed $RANDOM flat.opt`
 will generate our "flat" integration sample with 1000000 events

 We will generate our data sample with `Generator`